Do I Need a Police Report After a Car Accident?

 - The other party may decide to cash in on the crash: Another common scenario is that of the greedy or cash-strapped driver who claims that you injured them in the accident.
 Without a police report, you have no way to dispute their version of the events.
 Even if you escape legal problems, your reputation or peace of mind may suffer.

-The best way to prevent these problems is to obtain a police report, exchange insurance information with the other party, and contact a car accident lawyer in New York right away.
+The best way to prevent these problems is to obtain a police report, exchange insurance information with the other party, and contact our New York City personal injury lawyers right away.
 That way, you’re prepared for whatever ultimately happens.

 How a New York car accident attorney can help to make things right